klharp/Matplotlib/README.md

 * The values below 25.355449580000002 could be outlier for Ceftamin
 * The values above 87.66645829999999 could be outlier for Ceftamin

-## The tumor volume for all four treatment regimens.
+## Tumor volume for all four treatment regimens

 <img src="images/box.png" alt="Summary Stats" width="552" height="307">

 ## Treatment with Capomulin of tumor volume vs. time point for mouse x401.

 <img src="images/line.png" alt="Summary Stats" width="552" height="302">